CollinPatrick/Unity-Object-Pools/README.md

 } );
 ```

-This can be simplifed even further by using **ComponentPool\<T\>** which also automatically handles the instantiation and destruction of GameObjects, but returns a component type instead.
+This can be simplifed even further by using **ComponentPool\<T\>** which also automatically handles the instantiation and destruction of GameObjects, but returns a Monobehavior type instead.
 This is useful if a specific component on a GameObject is constantly used.

 For example the previous constructor can be simplified like so:
 ```C#